How do I know if my child needs early orthodontic treatment?

 - Digestive issues caused by improper chewing

-Why is early orthodontic treatment important?
+Is early orthodontic treatment necessary?

 A healthy smile is more than straight teeth!
 When problematic orthodontic conditions are left untreated, they can cause TMJ problems, poor oral hygiene, bad breath, cavities, gum disease, and even tooth decay.